Standard Model Theory for the FCC-ee Tera-Z stage: The ZFITTER project

 Here,

-etc. One may show that the QED corrected asymmetries are quite similar to the Born asymmetries.
+etc. One may show that the QED-corrected asymmetries are quite similar to the Born asymmetries.
 They are modified by certain factors $c_n$, which are smooth functions of the kinematics.
-The real forward-backward asymmetry is:
+The real forward--backward asymmetry is

-The QED functions $c_{i,FB}(s)$ are independent of the underlying model.
+The QED functions $c_{i,\mathrm{FB}}(s)$ are independent of the underlying model.
 While

 it is